Continuing to go through my notes, picking up from my last post…

 Personally, I don't care if my doctor is in a tie or in neat “business casual” attire (or in clean-looking scrubs).
 Different patients will have different views, of course.

-I think respect is something that can be demonstrated in a number of ways and clothing might just be superficial.
+I think respect can be demonstrated in many ways, and clothing might just be superficial.

 Again, it's very interesting that this debate is similar, even if the Chinese presenter was thinking about moving from the other end of the attire spectrum, where doctors sometimes show bare legs under their white coat and “it's not decent,” as she said.